Freeze (album)

 Freeze is the tenth studio album by Dutch rock and roll and blues group Herman Brood & His Wild Romance.
-The album reached #63 on the Dutch album chart on 3 November 1990, and stayed on the chart for 5 weeks.
+The album reached No. 63 on the Dutch album chart on 3 November 1990, and stayed on the chart for 5 weeks.
 Brood, who had just won the 1989 Popprijs, one of the highest Dutch awards for popular music, recorded Freeze with the help of Clarence Clemons of the E Street Band and Tejano accordion player Flaco Jiménez.
 Lack of success for this album leads Brood to stop touring.